semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `sem connect` command allows you to connect to a Semaphore 2.0 organization for the first time and requires two command line arguments.
-The first command line argument is the organization domain and the second command line argument is the user authentication token – this command requires that a pre-existing organization.
+The first command line argument is the organization domain and the second command line argument is the user authentication token – this command requires an existing organization.

 The `sem connect` command checks whether the user entered the correct authentication token or not.
 If the authentication token is correct, it is